element-hq/element-web/docs/customisations.md

 # Customisations

+### 🦖 DEPRECATED

+Customisations have been deprecated in favour of the [Module API](https://github.com/vector-im/element-web/blob/develop/docs/modules.md).
+If you have use cases from customisations which are not yet available via the Module API please open an issue.
+Customisations will be removed from the codebase in a future release.

+---

 Element Web and the React SDK support "customisation points" that can be used to easily add custom logic specific to a particular deployment of Element Web.